Sustainable

 http://www.virtualithaca.com/francis/Windmill2003pic2.jpg

-Picture 2: Closeup on the power drive system of the windmill.
+Picture 2: Closeup on the power drive system of

 The greatest problem with windmills, especially those of larger rotor diameters, are high winds.
 The solution we are working on and are quite hopeful about is the simple possibility of “tuning” the tightness of the u-bolts holding the blades to a certain friction which permits--at a roughly prescribed high wind speed—the blades to flip to a position parallel to the wind.
 After the windstorm is over, it is easy to reset the blades to their most efficient position.